-Depending on the width of the surround signal present on the assigned fader, the component signals will be arranged differently on the spill faders.
-Stereo components of the surround signal such as L-R and Ls-Rs are normally grouped together and controlled by a single spill fader, whereas mono components such as LFE are present on their own fader.
+Depending on the width of the signal present on the assigned fader, the component signals will be arranged differently on the spill faders.
+Stereo components of a surround signal such as L-R and Ls-Rs are normally grouped together and controlled by a single spill fader, whereas mono components such as LFE are present on their own fader.
+In spill mode with a stereo path selected, the first two faders control the left and right channels.
 The fader label displays above each fader list the available component paths which may be split between the A and B paths.
 These are accessed and behave in the same way as all other A and B paths on the surface.